zerox13/SmartFan/README.md

 ![](https://i.imgur.com/iXc2EIw.png)

 So you need to plug the fan to smart plug.
-And to connect the dh11 sensor to lopy4 follow the below picture.
+And to connect the dh11 sensor to lopy4,

+connect 3v3 -> the middle pin, G9 -> +, GND -> -
+or just follow the below picture.

 ![](https://i.imgur.com/eWnD0iL.png)